Naomi Wallace: Awards

 Wallace's work has received the Susan Smith Blackburn Prize twice, the Joseph Kesselring Prize, the Fellowship of Southern Writers Drama Award, and an Obie Award.
 She is also a recipient of the MacArthur Fellowship, and a National Endowment for the Arts development grant.

+In 1993, Wallace won first price in the Chester H. Jones National Poetry Competition with the work "Meat Strike".

 In 2009, One Flea Spare was incorporated into the permanent répertoire of the French National Theatre, the Comédie-Française, and produced there in 2012.
 Only two American playwrights have ever been added to La Comédie's repertoire in 300 years: the other being Tennessee Williams.
 The play was translated into French by Dominique Hollier.

 In 2012, Wallace was a recipient of the Horton Foote Prize for most promising new American play.

 In 2013, she was awarded the inaugural Windham–Campbell Literature Prize established at Yale University.

 In 2015, Wallace received an Arts and Letters Award in Literature from the American Academy of Arts and Letters.

 In 2025, Wallace was inducted into the Kentucky Writer's Hall of Fame.

 In 2025, Troisième Bureau created the annual Naomi Wallace Award in Grenoble, France.